grosbusen/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+- Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 NA_index <- is.na(activity$steps)